LGLucasG/AutonomousReforestationDrone/docs/user/README.md

 4. **Interact with the Program**:
     - Click on the corner of the field within the program's graphical interface.
     - Press `<Enter>` to initiate the computation of the BFP and verify its correctness.
-    - Select the two points (previously noted in `gps.csv`) on the image to compute the BFP accurately.
+    - Select the two points (previously noted in `gps_keypoints.csv`) on the image to compute the BFP accurately.

 5. **Save the Computed Path**:
     - The program will generate and save the back-and-forth path points in a file named `bfp_gps.csv`.